 Bell-tolling Ceremony for New Year’s (December)

-The bell-tolling ceremony starts with a ten-second countdown to midnight.
+The bell-tolling ceremony starts with a 10-second countdown to midnight.
 The countdown is followed by 33 tolls of the bell to officially mark the beginning of the new year.
 The event takes place at Yongdusan Park and expats can enjoy hot tea and eomuk (traditional fish cakes) to keep warm.
 Celebratory performances and fireworks end off the event.

 Are you an expat living in Busan?